voyeg3r/dotfiles/rcfiles/vim/wiki/VisincrPlugin.md

-=Plugin para incrementar sequencias de números=
+##Plugin para incrementar sequencias de números

 Help is included, too -- check out  :he visincr-examples to see even more examples of each command in action.